rust-lang/rust/src/doc/book/references-and-borrowing.md

 % References and Borrowing

-This guide is two of three presenting Rust’s ownership system.
-This is one of Rust’s most unique and compelling features, with which Rust developers should become quite acquainted.
+This is the second of three sections presenting Rust’s ownership system.
+This is one of Rust’s most distinct and compelling features, with which Rust developers should become quite acquainted.
 Ownership is how Rust achieves its largest goal, memory safety.
 There are a few distinct concepts, each with its own
 chapter: